openshift/enhancements/enhancements/network/core-network-policies.md

-1. Change the namespace admission controller so all namespaces with an openshift- prefix (since those are special anyway) are labeled with the “openshift-namespace’ label so **that network policy can address them**
+1. Change the namespace admission controller so all namespaces with an openshift- prefix (since those are special anyway) are labeled with the `security.openshift.io/openshift-namespace` label so **that network policy can address them**

 2. Change the cluster-network-operator to apply the same label to all